Professor Irwin McLean FRS FRSE FMedSci

 During 2011, Irwin established one of the first Discovery Partnerships with Academia (DPAc) with GlaxoSmithKline to develop small molecule drugs aimed at treating genetic disease.
 In 2014, he and colleagues established a £2m partnership with the Pfizer Rare Disease Consortium to further develop these compounds.
 In 2012, funded by a £5.9m Strategic Award from the Wellcome Trust, Irwin established the Centre for Dermatology and Genetic Medicine (DGEM) – a cross-College multidisciplinary research initiative aimed at translating basic science discoveries in the inherited skin diseases into new medicines.
 In 2015, Irwin’s laboratory relocated to the Division of Biological Chemistry and Drug Discovery within Life Sciences, due to his close interactions with the Drug Discovery Unit in developing therapy for skin disease.

 In later years, Irwin’s focus shifted towards therapy development with multi-million-pound research programmes in RNA therapy and small molecule drug discovery aimed at inherited disorders of the epidermis and cornea, as well as atopic eczema and asthma.
-This work will now continue under the direction of Dr Robyn Hickerson.
+Research into keratin disorders will continue under the direction of Dr Robyn Hickerson.

 Throughout his distinguished career, Irwin had over 300 publications submitted and accepted in some of the top leading scientific journals, collaborated with influential and key clinicians and scientists worldwide and was a respected editor, advisor and reviewer.